Korean Economy, Construction & Lumber Shipments

 Korean Housing Starts Summary and Market Condition:

-The number of wood building permits and wood building starts in year-to-date April of 2015 continuously increased 17.6% to 4,865 buildings and 13.1% to 4,045 buildings respectively compared with those in 2014
+The number of wood building permits and wood building starts for the first three months in 2014 also increased 17.4% to 2,697 and 6.6% to 2,138 respectively compared with the same period in 2013.

 Source: Ministry of Land, Infrastructure and Transport (as a percent compared to previous year same month and period)